 It makes a beautiful arranged salad that hits the spot for a light, summery meal!

 - This recipe is a great way to use up leftover rotisserie chicken!

 - Substitute 1 teaspoon dried tarragon for the tablespoon of fresh, and add more to taste.
 The flavor will emerge more as it absorbs some of the moisture from the chicken salad.

 - Use the paddle attachment on a stand mixer to make quick work of shredding your chicken!

 - 1 tbsp fresh lemon juice

-- Mix chicken with mayonnaise.
-Add all other ingredients and stir to combine.
+- Mix all ingredients together in a medium bowl.
 Add salt and pepper to taste.